China–South Korea relations

 During the Cold War, China and South Korea were in opposing sides, with China supporting North Korea during the Korean War.
-Unofficial contacts between the two countries started in the 1970s and 1980s, and official relations were established in 1988.
+Unofficial contacts between the two countries started in the 1970s and 1980s, both during the Sino-Soviet split, and official relations were established in 1992.
 Contemporary relations between China and South Korea are characterized by extensive trading and economic relations.
 China is by far South Korea's largest trading partner, with China importing goods worth $168 billion from South Korea in 2024, which comprised 25% of South Korea's total exports.
 23% of South Korea's imports also came from China, worth $139 billion in 2024.
 In 2015, China and South Korea signed the bilateral China–South Korea Free Trade Agreement.
 In November 2020, China and South Korea, along with 13 other Asia-Pacific nations, signed the Regional Comprehensive Economic Partnership.

 Relations deteriorated considerably after South Korea announced its intentions to deploy THAAD, a move that China strongly opposed.
 China imposed an unofficial boycott on South Korea in an attempt to stop them from deploying the missile system.
+The campaign resulted in a significant souring of public opinion towards China in South Korea.
 However, at the end of October 2017, the two countries ended the 1-year-long diplomatic dispute and have been working swiftly to get their relationship back on track since, strengthening exchanges and cooperation between each other, creating harmony of interests, and agreeing to resume exchanges and cooperation in all areas.
-All economic and cultural bans from China towards South Korea were also lifted as a result, with political and security cooperation, businesses and cultural exchanges between the two countries getting back to healthy state.
+All economic and cultural bans from China towards South Korea were also lifted partially as a result, with political and security cooperation, businesses and cultural exchanges between the two countries getting back to a healthy state.
 Upon the relationship's resumption, China and South Korea have been organizing presidential and governmental visits, working together on the Korean Peninsula, assisting with the development of other countries, and cooperating in numerous areas.

 Description

 In 1983, relations between China and South Korea were normalized, deepening economic and political ties.
 Since then, China and South Korea had upgraded their relationship in five phases: In 1983, it was a “friendly cooperative relationship”; in 1998, it was called a “collaborative partnership for the 21st century”; in 2003, it was described as a “comprehensive cooperative partnership”; in 2008, it was considered a “strategic cooperative partnership”; and in 2014 it was called an “enriched strategic cooperative partnership”.

-Since 2004, China is the main trade partner of Korea and is considered a key player for the improvement of inter-Korean relationships.
+Since 2004, China has been the main trade partner of Korea and is considered a key player for the improvement of inter-Korean relationships.
 South Korea is perceived by China as the weakest link in the US alliance network in Northeast Asia.
 North Korea's nuclear issue and U.S. military support to South Korea have been the main threats to bilateral ties in recent years.

 During the presidency of Park Geun-Hye, a “balanced diplomacy” was restored, which President Moon Jae-in has also followed.
 In recent years South Korea has avoided supporting the United States statements against China to avoid conflict.